jometzg/acr-sync/README.md

-# Azure Container Registry selected synchronisation
+# Azure Container Registry selective synchronisation

 Synchronise selected repositories from one Azure container registry to another.
 This is an implementation where a vendor has some repositories they wish to make available to a customer - where the customer's container registry is not necesarily public-facing.